lgrahl/query-lsf-marks/README.md

 ## Usage

-Copy `query-lsf.py` into a folder.
-Open a terminal and run it with:
+Change into the folder of the repository and run the script with the following command:

 ```bash
 $ python3 query-lsf.py <username> <interval>